rewpparo/Cypher-System-Reference/README.md

 # Rules for contributing

 - Contributions to the repository should only include work on root, /en and /CSRD.
 All pull request containing work elsewhere will be rejected.
 - Contributions should only use the CSRD and information, such as tags, that can be direcly infered from the CSRD.
-No original content, no content that is not in the CSRD.
+No content from outside CSRD should be used, even if original.
 - Follow the formating guide below
 - All contributions to translations should be made via weblate.
 Weblate has authority on any material in the repository that is not the root, /en and /CSRD.
 - Translations should NOT include any translation from a local publisher.
-Reusing common game terms in the weblate glossary is fine, but all translations should be your own.
+Reusing common game terms found in the weblate glossary is fine, but all translations should be your own.

 - To contribute to the formating of the CSRD, clone the repository, work off the branch of the CSRD version used, and make a pull request.
-- To contirbute to translation, [apply for translating](https://hosted.weblate.org/engage/cypher-system-reference/).
+- To contribute to translations, [apply for translating](https://hosted.weblate.org/engage/cypher-system-reference/).
 Find a weblate tutorial in your language [here](https://docs.weblate.org/en/latest/user/translating.html)

 # Formatting reference